- promoting the study of biosocial sciences -

 The funds support studies falling in the areas of reproduction, fertility, demography, human health, conservation and human genetics (see 'Areas of study supported' below).
 Funding is available for biosocial research but not for primarily sociocultural or biomedical projects.
 Animal (including primate), evolution and medical projects with no biosocial component will not be supported.

 Small Grant Fund

 Small Grants are for a maximum of £1500.
 Small Grants support graduate research students (Masters and PhD students) conduct research, and are directed particularly towards helping them meet their field work costs.
 Undergraduate projects are not supported.

 PhD Grant Fund

 • Small Grant recipients from previous years are not eligible to apply for another Small Grant, but may apply for a PhD Grant.

 There are separate application forms for the two funds.

-- Form for 2022 Small Grant application (do not use for 2023 applications) [click here]
+- Form for 2023 Small Grant application (do not use for 2024 applications) [click here]

-- Form for 2022 PhD Grant application (do not use for 2023 applications) [click here]
+- Form for 2023 PhD Grant application (do not use for 2024 applications) [click here]

 The secretary will acknowledge all applications received and will then contact applicants' referees.
 If no acknowledgement is received within a week of submission, applicants should contact the secretary.